(This article may or may not contain affiliate links. What does that mean?)

 Getting To Santa Fe From LA

-If you do not have enough vacation time to make this a road trip, then you can find cheap direct flights from Los Angeles (LAX) to Santa Fe (SAF) with American Airlines.
+If you do not have enough vacation time to make this a road trip, you can find connecting flights from Los Angeles (LAX) to Santa Fe (SAF) with American Airlines and United.
+If you fly into Albequerque, Delta, American and Southwest fly non-stop and then you can rent a car and drive about an hour to Santa Fe.

 Where To Stay In Santa Fe